nruizneiman/Afip.Dotnet/IMPLEMENTATION_SUMMARY.md

 ## Project Overview

 This repository contains a comprehensive .NET Standard 2.0 SDK for integrating with AFIP (ARCA) web services in Argentina.
-The SDK provides a clean, modern API for electronic invoicing, authentication, and parameter queries.
+The SDK provides a clean, modern API for electronic invoicing, authentication, and parameter queries with a decoupled architecture for dependency injection.

 ## Architecture